Secure your Ring account by enabling two-factor authentication

 SMS vs. app-based authentication

-So why exactly is it a downside that Ring only supports SMS-based two-factor authentication, rather than allowing you to use an auto-generated code from an app like Authy or Google Authenticator?
-We have a whole explainer going over the concept of 2FA in general, but the short of it is that text messages are much easier for ill-intented but clever people to intercept.
+Suppose you are unclear as to why text-based authentication isn't as good as app-based.
+In that case, we have a whole explainer going over the concept of 2FA in general.
+Still, the short of it is that text messages are much easier for ill-intended but clever people to intercept.

 When it comes to SMS, attackers with enough know-how can set up number forwarding, spoof a nearby cell tower, or even just impersonate you at a carrier store to gain access to your wireless account — and in turn, your phone number.
-There are just too many variables with SMS-based verification codes, most of which can be avoided by using a generated code.
-Some password managers like 1Password even have built-in code generators, which you should definitely be using for any site that allows it.
+There are just too many variables with SMS-based verification codes, most avoidable by using a generated code.
+Some password managers like 1Password even have built-in code generators, which you should definitely use for any site that allows it.

-It's unfortunate that Ring doesn't yet support app-based authentication, but the important thing for now is that you're still adding some type of additional security to your account.
-SMS verification codes are still far better than just having a password, and you'll be safer and better off for using them.
+While Ring, unfortunately, didn't support app-based authentication initially, it's helpful for users that it finally got on board.
+Even though Ring makes some of the best security cameras and doorbells, you can never be too careful.
+Remember, adding extra layers of security to your accounts, Ring or otherwise, is always a good plan.
+Even SMS verification codes are still far better than just having a password, and you'll be safer and better off for using them.

 Ring's most versatile

-Ring Video Doorbell 2
+Ring Video Doorbell 4 - enhanced wifi – 2021 release

 Run it hardwired or battery-powered.

-There are higher-end options in Ring's lineup, but the Video Doorbell 2 is the best camera that can operate over wired power or a removable battery.
-With it, you get 1080p video, night vision, two-way audio, and instant motion alerts.
+There are higher-end options in Ring's lineup, but the Video Doorbell 4 is the best camera that can operate over wired power or a removable battery.
+With it, you get 1080p video, night vision, two-way audio, and pre-roll footage to see what happened before the motion trigger alert.

 We may earn a commission for purchases using our links.
 Learn more.